selwynpolit/d9book/book/views.md

 ## Either Or in views

-To show one field if it exists otherwise show another field is remarkably easy.
+To show one field if it exists otherwise show another field follow these steps:

 1. Add a field for `field1` and exclude it from display.
 1. Add a field for `field2` and exclude it from display.